Australia–Philippines relations

-Foreign relations between Australia and Philippines, cover a broad range of areas of cooperation including political, economic, development, defence, security and cultural relations between Australia and the Philippines.
-Australia has an embassy in Manila.
-The Philippines has an embassy in Canberra, consulate generals in Sydney, Melbourne, and Darwin, consulates in Brisbane, Hobart, and Perth, and an honorary consulate in Adelaide.
+Foreign relations between Australia and the Philippines cover a broad range of areas of cooperation including political, economic, development, defence, security, and cultural relations between Australia and the Philippines.
+The countries are both physically situated in the Western Pacific Ocean area, with no land borders to other nations.
+The two countries are members of Asia-Pacific Economic Cooperation, and universities in both countries are also part of Association of Pacific Rim Universities.